Dave Matthews Band Caravan: Tickets

 Tickets for the Caravan festivals were sold through Dave Matthews Band Warehouse Fan Association, as well as Ticketmaster.
 There were two types of tickets available for the DMB Caravan.
 One was a 3-day pass that allowed the ticket-holder entry to all three festivals; that was $195.
 The other option was a VIP pass, that allowed the ticket-holder entry to all three festivals.
 It also gave the ticket-holder access to a sectioned-off area of each stage, VIP restrooms, free snacks, beer, and water, and a dinner buffet.
 Warehouse members that purchased the VIP pass also received a voucher that allowed them to get one souvenir for free.
 The VIP passes were $825.

 Payment plan

 In response to fans complaining of high ticket prices, DMB Caravan released a ticket payment plan to help fans who wanted to attend the shows.
-The payment plan consists of three payments over a schedule of dates, rather than paying the full price all at once.
-The payment plan is for both the three-day pass and the VIP pass.
-The first payment contains all shipping and convenience fees, while the second and third are flat payments with no additional charges.
-The three-day pass (which is usually $195), is now broken into three payments of $65, while the VIP pass (which is usually $825), is now three payments of $275.
+The payment plan consisted of three payments over a schedule of dates, rather than paying the full price all at once.
+The payment plan was available for both the three-day pass and the VIP pass.
+The first payment contained all shipping and convenience fees, while the second and third were flat payments with no additional charges.
+The three-day pass (which was usually $195), was broken into three payments of $65, while the VIP pass (which was usually $825), was three payments of $275.